Strawberry Coulis

 This homemade strawberry coulis recipe uses just 3 ingredients.
 It’s perfect for desserts and so much more.

-There is nothing like picking your own strawberries.
-Warm from the sun, fresh picked strawberries have the best flavour.
-Preserve that flavour by cooking the strawberries with a bit of sugar.
-Like my strawberry jam recipe, this super simple strawberry coulis is bursting with sweet, strawberry flavour!
+Fresh strawberries, warm from the sun, have the most amazing flavor.
+Recreate that taste by cooking the strawberries with a bit of sugar.
+Like my strawberry jam recipe, this super simple strawberry coulis is bursting with sweet, strawberry flavor!

 You will only need 3 ingredients for this sauce recipe.

-The ingredients you will need for this coulis are exactly the same as the jam.
-However the ratios are different and cooking time is way less.
+The ingredients you will need for this coulis are the same as the jam.
+However, the ratios are different, and cooking time is way less.
 You will need:

 Can I use frozen strawberries?

 Absolutely!
-In fact, when I made this strawberry coulis I used a combination of fresh and frozen because that’s what I had.
-Frozen strawberries could contain more liquid and in the case you wouldn’t need to add the water to thin the coulis.
+When I made this strawberry coulis I used a combination of fresh and frozen because that’s what I had.
+Frozen strawberries could contain more liquid and in this case, you wouldn’t need to add the water to thin the coulis.

 How to make Strawberry Coulis.